Version 1.3.2, Date of Release: July 5, 2013

 Cryptnos is released under version 2.0 of the GNU General Public License.
 Thus, you can also download the Java source code.
 This is a project designed to be used with the Android Development Kit and Eclipse 3.6 (Helios).

 |Signing Key:||Jeff’s Public Key|

-Cryptnos now has an official Google Code project page, as well as a public Subversion repository.
+Cryptnos now has an official GitHub project page, as well as a public git repository.
 While we will continue to post the latest source archive here, you can check out the latest working code with the following command.
 Please note that “trunk” builds may contain bugs, so you should only use stable releases unless you know what you’re doing.

 Cryptnos is available in the Google Play Store.
 This is the preferred way for end users to download and install the application.
 To find it, open the Play Store application and search for “Cryptnos”.
 It should be the only item in the list.
 If Cryptnos is installed via the Play Store, you should be automatically notified when updates become available.

 If you decide to install Cryptnos manually, go to Settings → Applications on your device and ensure that the Unknown Sources checkbox is checked.
 Download the APK file above and verify it by either checking the GnuPG signature or the cryptographic digest.
 Install the APK by copying it to your removable memory card and opening the file with the file manager application or application installer of your choice.
 Follow the on-screen prompts to complete the installation.
 Note that if you install Cryptnos in this manner, you will not be automatically notified when updates are available.
 We suggest subscribing to our releases RSS feed in this case.

 Reporting Bugs and Requesting Enhancements